runpod/docs/docs/serverless/endpoints/job-states.md

 - `COMPLETED`: The job has finished processing successfully and returned a result.
 - `FAILED`: The job encountered an error during execution and did not complete successfully.
 - `CANCELLED`: The job was manually cancelled using the `/cancel/job_id` endpoint before completion.
-- `TIMED_OUT`: The job either expired before being picked up by a worker or the worker failed to report back before reaching the timeout threshold.
+- `TIMED_OUT`: The job either expired before it was picked up by a worker or the worker failed to report back before reaching the timeout threshold.

 ## Endpoint metrics